Burson-Marsteller PR Firm Founder Harold Burson on Importance of PR Consulting Experience

 16:39 – Burson on whether a relationship with a client is more important than the results delivered for the client.

-21:20 – Burson responding to a question on whether more public relations practitioners will embrace the internet to communicate directly with constituents: “I see public relations people taking advantage of every opportunity there is…to disseminate information for their client.”
+21:20 – Burson responds to a question on whether more public relations consultants will embrace the internet to communicate directly with constituents: “I see public relations consultants taking advantage of every opportunity there is…to disseminate information for their client.”

 23:00 – Burson talks about transparency in PR and bringing the Tylenol tampering scandal to 60 Minutes. “…It was a story that we felt had to be told to the American people…”

-24:41 – Burson on what his strategy would be for PR if he were starting over today.
+24:41 – Burson on what his strategy would be for a PR firm if he were starting over today.

 28:11 – End